7- A guide to Local buckling parameters for steel beams.

 The list from No.15 to No. 20 for the stiffened elements in Aisc-360-10.

-The values of λp, the limiting slenderness for compact flange, and λr, the limiting slenderness for non-compact flange, are shown in these tables.
-There is a total of 21 items in the AISC360-16.
-The last three items are shown in the next slide image.
+These tables show the values of λp, the limiting slenderness for a compact flange, and λr, the limiting slenderness for a non-compact flange.
+The AISC360-16 has 21 items, the last three of which are shown in the next slide image.

 Aisc 360-16 -table for width to thickness.